wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-deploy-microsoft-teams/includes/3-understand-teams-management-tools.md

 > [!NOTE]
-> The Microsoft Teams PowerShell module with version **1.1.6** or above is integrated with Skype for Business Online Connector, providing a single module for Teams PowerShell management.
+> Microsoft Teams PowerShell module versions earlier than 4.x.x are retiring.
+If you already installed the module with the command ```Install-Module -Name MicrosoftTeams```, you can use the command ```Update-Module MicrosoftTeams``` to get the latest version.

 For more information, please refer to [Teams PowerShell Overview](/MicrosoftTeams/teams-powershell-overview?azure-portal=true).